martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 - `choices`: If you want to restrict the values an argument can take, you can use the `choice` option to add this contraints: `parser.add_argument('--color', choiced=['blue', 'red', 'green'])`.
 If the user pass 'purple' as value, an error will be raised.

+- `help`: finally, and it is probably the most important option, you can provide a short description of the argument: `parser.add_argument('--color', help='Color of the curve displayed in the plot')`

 ## Final exercice: Mixing command line interfaces and configuration file